 Oklahoma's championship caps a third straight perfect season.
 The Sooners have won every meet they have competed in since finishing second at the 2014 NCAA Championships.
-In that span OU has racked up a program-best 76 straight wins while claiming three national titles, three conference titles and nine individual national titles.
+In that span OU has racked up a program-best 76 straight victories while claiming three national titles, three conference titles and nine individual national titles.

 Oklahoma moved to pommel horse in the second rotation.
-Always the most difficult event, the Sooners scored a 69.850 on horse and cut half point off the Illini lead.
+Always the most difficult event, the Sooners scored a 69.850 and cut a half point off the Illini lead.
 Bower led the way with a 14.850 to snag All-America honors.
 Senior co-captain Josh Yee added a 14.250 for OU in his last collegiate horse set while junior Hunter Justus led off with a strong 13.850.
 After two rotations, and with their most challenging events behind them, the Sooners trailed Illinois by just one point.

-Williams’ bunch hit the gas pedal in rotation three.
-The Sooners’ veteran-laden lineup put up a massive 74.000, with every gymnast sticking their dismount, to launch OU into the lead by 3.750 points at the halfway point.
+Williams' bunch hit the gas pedal on still rings in rotation three.
+The Sooners' veteran-laden lineup put up a massive 74.000, with every gymnast sticking their dismount, to launch OU into the lead by 3.750 points at the halfway point.
 Moldauer led the way with a 14.950 to take the event title, Reese Rickett went for 14.800, senior Thao Hoang matched that mark, Hunter Justus hit for 14.750 and Bower logged a 14.700 in the anchor position.
 All five Sooner competitors earned All-America honors on the event and and placed sixth or better, an unprecedented accomplishment.

 The momentum rolled right into vault in rotation four.
 Four of the five Sooner vaulters topped 14.650 to push OU to a huge 73.100.
 Bower led the way with a 14.950, while Van Wicklen and Moldauer both hit for 14.850 to earn All-America designation.
 Freshman Tanner Justus added a 14.700.
-The Sooners’ enormous run through vault and rings pushed them into a lead of 5.600 point heading down the stretch.
+The Sooners' enormous run through vault and rings pushed them into a lead of 5.600 points heading down the stretch.

-Parallel bars proved to be the Sooners’ best event of the night.
-OU put up a 74.100 that bested their previous season high by more than a full point.
+Parallel bars proved to be the Sooners' best event of the night.
+OU put up a 74.100 that bested its previous season high by more than a full point.
 OU was led by a 15.200 from Bower and a 15.150 from Moldauer.
 Hunter Justus logged a 14.900 and Van Wicklen hit for 14.500 while senior Alex Powarzynski ended his career with a 14.35.
-OU’s top four all earned All-America honors.
+OU's top four all earned All-America honors.